2-Methylpentamethylenediamine

 2-Methylpentamethylenediamine is an organic compound part of the amine family with the formula H2NCH2CH2CH2CH(CH3)CCH2NCH2.
 A colorless liquid, this diamine is obtained by the hydrogenation of 2-methylglutaronitrile.
+It is better known by the trade name "Dytek A".

 Uses

 2-Methylpentamethylenediamine can serve as a curing agent for epoxy resin systems.
 It gives good adhesion to metals and resistance against corrosion and other chemicals.
 It provides toughness, low blush, uniform finish, high gloss, and improves UV stability.
 It reduces gel time and is compatible with epoxy resins.
 It is suitable for marine, industrial, and decorative coatings.
-It is better known by the trade name "Dytek A".